Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/react-native/react-native-with-node-backend-1.md

 ---
-description: Integrate Card widget to your React Native App using hyperswitch-node
+description: Integrate Card widget to your React Native App using payswitcher-node
 ---

 # Card Widget (Beta)